johanneskastl/ansible-role-set_fau_ntp_servers/README.md

 set_fau_ntp_servers
 =========

-Use the fau ntp servers
+Use the ntp servers from Friedrich-Alexander-University Erlangen-Nuremberg (fau.de)

 Requirements
 ------------